Vampire Season Monster Defense

 Vampire Season - Monster Defense is a tower defense/strategy video game produced by Colombian studio Brainz.
 It was released on June 28, 2012 for iOS devices.

 Plot

 Vlad Cosmo Tepes, better known as Count Dracula and as one of the most notable vampires in history, has been hunted (unsuccessfully) for centuries by the Van Helsing clan.
 He used to reside in a secret castle in Transylvania until 2012, when Anthony Van Helsing revealed his location, resulting in one of the largest vamphunts in history, also known as The Great Hunt.
-Now, thanks to the 21st Century’s general lack of online privacy, Dracula’s secret hideout has been revealed and it’s up to players’ defense and strategy skills to protect him from a horde of big game hunters.
+Now, thanks to the 21st century's general lack of online privacy, Dracula's secret hideout has been revealed and it's up to players' defense and strategy skills to protect him from a horde of big game hunters.

 Gameplay

-There are thirty levels spread across three themed chapters, and throughout the campaign you are introduced to a pretty wild cast of units and enemies.
-If you'd rather dive into something a little more free-flowing, Survival mode lets you create a load-out of six ally types to take into battle.
+There are thirty levels spread across three themed chapters.
+Survival mode lets the player create a load-out of six ally types to take into battle.